lcow2404/TranscriptifyApp/README.md

 There are several ways of editing your application.

-**Use Lovable**

 Simply visit the [Lovable Project](https://lovable.dev/projects/60dccaa5-f7e0-45c7-a402-97dc2becc51f) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lov will be committed automatically to this repo.

 **Use your preferred IDE**